 What are permits?

 A home alarm permit is a license for an alarm system that is required by many jurisdictions for any kind of monitored alarm.
 A monitored alarm is one in which a remote monitoring station with specially trained personnel watch the alarm 24/7 and are authorized to call for an emergency response by police, firefighters, or other emergency services.
-Ring Alarm (assuming you sign up for the Ring Protect Plan) is such an alarm and as such will fall under the jurisdiction of any local permit laws.
+Ring Alarm (assuming you sign up for Ring Protect Pro) is such an alarm and as such will fall under the jurisdiction of any local permit laws.

 If your local jurisdiction has permit laws, that means it is mandatory that you obtain a permit after setting up your Ring Alarm.
 Running a monitored alarm system without a permit will subject you to some pretty hefty fines if the police respond to a false alarm.
 This is why the first seven days after activating your Ring Alarm system are referred to as a "practice period" where you can get used to the system, minimize the possibility of false alarms once you go "live," and get your permit squared away.

 The type of permit you'll need to get depends on what the laws are in your jurisdiction.
 Some issue a single-alarm permit while others make a distinction between fire, police, and combined fire and police alarm permits.
 The Ring Alarm system would be considered a combined fire and police alarm.
 As a result, you may need to get a single permit that covers everything or separate police and fire alarm permits if there is no combined option.